 Anselmian theists, for whom God is the being than which no greater can be thought, usually infer that he is an omniscient, omnipotent and omnibenevolent being.
 Critics have attacked these claims by numerous distinct arguments, such as the paradox of the stone, the argument from God's inability to sin, and the argument from evil.
 Anselmian theists have responded to these arguments by constructing an independent response to each.
 This way of defending Anselmian theism is uneconomical.
 I seek to establish a (...) new defence which undercuts almost all the existing arguments against Anselmian theism at once.
 In developing this defence, I consider the possibility that the Anselmian God is not an omniscient, omnipotent and omnibenevolent being. (shrink)

 In God and Phenomenal Consciousness, Yujin Nagasawa bridges debates in two distinct areas of philosophy: the philosophy of mind and the philosophy of religion.
-First, he introduces some of the most powerful arguments against the existence of God and provides new objections to them.
-He then presents a hitherto unrecognised parallel structure between these arguments and influential arguments offered by Thomas Nagel and Frank Jackson against the physicalist approach to phenomenal consciousness.
-By appealing to this structure, Nagasawa constructs novel objections (...) to Jackson’s and Nagel’s arguments.
-Finally, he derives, from the failure of these arguments, a unique metaphysical thesis, which he calls ‘non-theoretical physicalism’.
+First, he introduces some of the most powerful arguments against the existence of God and provides objections to them.
+He then presents a parallel structure between these arguments and influential arguments offered by Thomas Nagel and Frank Jackson against the physicalist approach to phenomenal consciousness.
+By appealing to this structure, Nagasawa constructs novel objections to Jackson's and (...)
+Nagel's arguments.
+Finally, he derives, from the failure of these arguments, a unique metaphysical thesis, which he calls 'non-theoretical physicalism'.
 Through this thesis, he shows that although this world is entirely physical, there are physical facts that cannot be captured even by complete theories of the physical sciences. (shrink)

 Peter Millican (2004) provides a novel and elaborate objection to Anselm's ontological argument.
 Millican thinks that his objection is more powerful than any other because it does not dispute contentious 'deep philosophical theories' that underlie the argument.
 Instead, it tries to reveal the 'fatal flaw' of the argument by considering its 'shallow logical details'.
 Millican's objection is based on his interpretation of the argument, according to which Anselm relies on what I call the 'principle of the superiority of existence' (PSE). (...)
 I argue that (i) the textual evidence Millican cites does not provide a convincing case that Anselm relies on PSE and that, moreover, (ii) Anselm does not even need PSE for the ontological argument.
 I introduce a plausible interpretation of the ontological argument that is not vulnerable to Millican's objection and conclude that even if the ontological argument fails, it does not fail in the way Millican thinks it does. (shrink)